 Final Verdict on Leica M3

-The Leica M3 is a very simple camera which is a result of engineering brilliance.
+The Leica M3 is a very simple camera that is a result of engineering brilliance.
 It is a superb camera to work with and is probably the only camera you will ever need if you want to capture moments one frame at a time.
 The full mechanical experience can slow you down, but that’s the beauty of it.
 This camera will immerse you in the process of photography.